framesurge/perseus/docs/next/en-US/faq.md

 That will archive the `git/` and `registry/` folders in `~/.cargo/`, which should resolve any corruptions.
 Then, just run `cargo build` in your project (after `perseus clean && cargo clean`) and everything should work!
 If not and you have no idea what's going on, feel free to ask on our [Discord server](https://discord.com/invite/GNqWYWNTdp)!

-## How do I get the bleeding-edge version of the CLI?

-If you've tried to download the bleeding-edge version of the CLI with `cargo install`, using a Git dependency on the `perseus-cli` package, you've probably been hit with a whole host of errors that don't make a whole lot of sense!
-The reason for this is that the Perseus CLI depends on including a folder that's not checked into Git (the engine, `.perseus/`, but transformed in various ways).
-That means that, to build the CLI, you need to have that folder available, which `cargo install` isn't smart enough to do yet from a Git dependency.

-The way you get around this is unfortunately inconvenient, you'll have to manually clone the whole Perseus repository and then build the CLI yourself.
-You can do that by running `bonnie setup` in the root of the Perseus repo (after you've cloned it), and then you can build the binary in `packages/perseus-cli/` -- that will give you a copy of the CLI in `target/`!
-Be warned though that using the bleeding-edge CLI is generally not recommended, as the interdependencies in the engine can be quite fragile, and even the smallest changes that aren't breaking usually can be breaking when you're using the bleeding-edge version of the CLI with a released version of Perseus.

 ## Hydration doesn't work with X

-Perseus v0.3.x uses Sycamore v0.7.x, which still has several hydration bugs, so there are multiple things that won't work with it yet.
+Perseus v0.4.x uses Sycamore v0.8.x, which may still have a few very minor hydration bugs (though literally dozens have been fixed since v0.7.x), so there are a few things that won't work with it yet.
 In fact, as a general rule, if you're getting weird layout bugs that make absolutely no logical sense, try disabling hydration, it will often fix things at the moment.

-Sycamore v0.8.0 has been released in beta to solve these problems and many others, though it also radically changes Sycamore's API, and the upgrade of Perseus (a very large and complex system) is still ongoing.
-Once this is complete, Perseus v0.4.0 will be released in beta, and that should fix all current hydration bugs.
-In other words, if you have an error solely due to hydration at the moment, you should disable it for now and wait until Perseus v0.4.0, which will hopefully fix it.
-When that's released, if you're still experiencing problems with hydration, please let us know!

-## How do I use `[perseus::browser]` and `#[perseus::engine]` in my app?

-These macros are simple proxies over the more longwinded `#[cfg(target_arch = "wasm32")]` and the negation of that, respectively.
-They can be easily applied to functions, `struct`s, and other 'block'-style items in Rust.
-However, you won't be able to apply them to statements (e.g. `call_my_function();`) , since Rust's [proc macro hygiene](https://github.com/rust-lang/rust/issues/54727) doesn't allow this yet.
-If you need to use stable Rust, you'll have to go with the longwinded versions in these places, or you could alternatively create a version of the functions you need to call for the desired platform, and then a dummy version for the other that doesn't do anything (effectively moving the target-gating upstream).

-The best solution, however, is to switch to nightly Rust (`rustup override set nightly`) and then add `#![feature(proc_macro_hygiene)]` to the top of your `main.rs`, which should fix this.
+This shouldn't have any major impact on user experience or performance that's appreciable, though it *may* lower your app's Lighthouse scores.
+Please be sure to report your problem to [Sycamore] (or Perseus if you're not usre whose fault it is, and we'll probably figure it out eventually!).

 ## I'm getting really weird errors with a page's `<head>`...